JmfanBU/ReachNNStar/README.md

 Machine](https://drive.google.com/file/d/1PzHcbV8QnmqksN180BWLgcH04wQB_Tf9/view?usp=sharing), please download it and import the .ova file using Oracle VM Virtual Box.

-We have tested our code with memory size 3072 MB.
+We have tested our code with RAM memory size 3072 MB.

 We note that since VM does not support GPU usage and have limited RAM memory, the runtime result could be different from what we report.